 In 2019-2020, Bilfinger conducted the Preliminary Environmental and Social Impact Assessment ("EIA Notification") as the first stage of environmental assessment of the Project.
 Several detailed expert studies were prepared including a comprehensive site-wide Biological Survey, a detailed Air Dispersion model and Study, an Acoustic/Noise Impact Study, a Road and Rail Transportation Study, a site wide Hydrogeological Survey, a Health Impact Assessment, an Impact on Landscape Character study and a Reclamation and Remediation Study.
-A screening decision summarizing all received comments on the Company's EIA Notification was published by the Czech Ministry of Environment ("MoE") in December 2020.
+A screening decision summarizing all received comments on the Company's EIA Notification was published by the MoE in December 2020.

 No crucial objections and comments were raised within the first phase of the Project's environmental impact assessment (screening procedure).
 Requirements arising from the first stage of environmental and social assessment were incorporated into the Feasibility Study and Project Design.
-Documentation for the second and final stage of the Project's Environmental and Social Impact Assessment ("ESIA") is being concluded and is expected to be submitted to the MoE in September 2022, which could potentially enable final environmental permitting for the Project in the first half of 2023.
+Documentation for the second and final stage of the Project's Environmental and Social Impact Assessment ("ESIA") is expected to be submitted to the MoE in December 2022, which could potentially enable final environmental permitting for the Project in the first half of 2023.